fivetran/dbt_unified_rag/README.md

 ```

 ### Step 3: Define database and schema variables
-#### Single connector
+#### Single connection
 By default, this package looks for your HubSpot, Jira, and/or Zendesk data in your target database.
-If this is not where your data is stored, add the relevant `<connector>_database` variables to your `dbt_project.yml` file (see below).
+If this is not where your data is stored, add the relevant `<connection>_database` variables to your `dbt_project.yml` file (see below).

 ```yml
 # dbt_project.yml